AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Background theory and previous efforts

+In the literature, a collection of different active-space selection methods can be found spanning the last few decades since the advent of multi-configurational approaches in the 1970's.
+Here, we report the most commonly used ones as of today, especially those from which the protocol presented in this work is inspired by: \begin{itemize}

+\item \textit{Selection around Fermi-Level}: The simplest approach is to select a set of occupied orbitals below the HOMO, denoted $N_o$, include their associated electrons $N_e$, and choose a desired number of virtual orbitals above the HOMO, $N_v$.
+This defines a CAS($N_e$, $N_o + N_v$) active space.
+The underlying assumption is that the most important excitations and correlation effects occur within this energy window, which typically contains the orbitals most relevant to the system’s chemical or physical behavior.
+However, if important orbitals lie outside this predefined range, a CAS calculation based solely on this selection will inevitably miss essential features of the electronic structure.

+\item \textit{Natural Orbital Occupation Number (NOON)}: This method selects a candidate active space by constructing natural orbitals~\cite{Lowdin1955} and inspecting their occupation numbers~\cite{ROGERS1998, toth2020}.
+Natural orbitals are obtained as eigenvectors of the one-electron reduced density matrix computed from an approximate correlated wavefunction (commonly MP2).
+As introduced by L{\"o}wdin~\cite{Lowdin1955}, they satisfy

+where the eigenvalues of $\rho^{\ket{\psi}}$ are the corresponding NOONs.
+The active space is then defined by selecting natural orbitals with NOONs typically between 0.02 and 1.98 (values indicating partial occupation and hence electronic correlation in $\ket{\psi}$).
+This strategy is effective because fractional occupations highlight orbitals important for multi-reference character.
+However, defining active spaces using fixed thresholds become unreliable as soon as frontier orbitals exhibit similar NOONs leading to extremely crowded spaces.
+Furthermore, NOONs are often derived from MP2 due to its favorable scaling, even though MP2 may be an inadequate reference for certain systems.

-\item \textit{ABC scheme}: The ABC scheme~\cite{bao2018} is an automatic procedure for selecting an active space in multi-reference calculations such as MS-CASPT2 or MC-PDFT~\cite{Li_Manni2014, Li_Manni2016}.
-Its purpose is to choose the number and type of orbitals to include in the active space without requiring manual inspection or system-specific intuition.
-The scheme uses three parameters, denoted A, B, and C. The parameter A determines how many doubly occupied orbitals (holes) are included; the parameter B sets how many virtual orbitals (particles) are included; and the parameter C specifies the number of extra excited states to average over, to ensure balanced treatment of near-degenerate states.
-It requires three different steps, with three different calculations: one for identifying the key occupied orbitals, one for identifying the relevant virtual orbitals, and the last one, a state-average CASSCF calculation on the dominant hole/particle orbitals.
-Finally, the resulting multi-configurational wavefunction is used as a starting guess for an MS-CASPT2 or MC-PDFT to obtain excitation energies.
+\item \textit{ABC scheme}: The ABC scheme~\cite{bao2018} is an automated procedure for defining active spaces in multi-reference methods such as MS-CASPT2 and MC-PDFT~\cite{Li_Manni2014, Li_Manni2016}, removing the need for manual orbital selection.
+It relies on three parameters, A, B, and C, which determine the number of doubly occupied orbitals (holes), virtual orbitals (particles), and additional excited states included to ensure balanced treatment of near-degenerate configurations.
+The protocol involves three calculations: identifying key occupied orbitals, identifying relevant virtual orbitals, and performing a state-averaged CASSCF on the dominant hole/particle set.
+The resulting multi-configurational wavefunction is then used as the starting point for MS-CASPT2 or MC-PDFT to compute excitation energies.